Do you have yellow, discolored teeth? Are white spots on your teeth keeping you from smiling your best?

 What is the best treatment for discolored teeth?

 The best treatment for you is determined by what your end goals are.
 Do you want a permanent solution that will whiten your teeth?
 Porcelain veneers are a great solution that can deliver a Hollywood smile.
 Not only can they whiten teeth but they can also disguise other blemishes such as crooked or gap teeth.
 A dental crown can also be used to cover one discolored tooth.
-These are permanent solutions that mus be maintained for a lifetime.
+These are permanent solutions that must be maintained for a lifetime.
 Bleaching and bonding are both excellent choices that are not permanent but are very affordable.

 How can I prevent my teeth from becoming discolored?

 A proper oral hygiene routine that includes brushing your teeth multiple times a day and flossing at least once will keep your teeth healthy which will keep them bright.
-Extra steps include brushing your teeth after you consume a tooth-staining beverages or food.
+Extra steps include brushing your teeth after you consume tooth-staining beverages or food.
 This includes beverages like wine and coffee and also very dark sauces.
 Limiting these types of drinks and food will also help.
 Never skip your dentist appointments either.
 Here, your teeth will be professionally clean which will remove stains.